Skip to main content

 The Council may also make recommendations to the Secretary on related matters as needed, such as the development of glossaries of translated elections terminology or translated web pages.

-1. At-large positions: At-large members bring lived experience in one or more of the respective communities served by voter pamphlet translation.
+1. At large positions: Members who do not represent any specific language community but speak instead for a much wider group of people.
+At large members bring lived experience and civic service in one or more of the respective Oregon communities served by voter pamphlet translations.

-2. Translator positions: Translator members bring lived experience and proficiency in English and one of the Council languages.
+2. Translator positions: Members who bring lived experience and proficiency in English and one of the Council languages.

-The list of Council languages includes the top five most common languages in the state and every county, other than English.
+The list of Council languages includes the five most commonly spoken languages in the state and the ten most commonly spoken languages spoken by 300 or more individuals of every county, other than English.
+Languages spoken by less than 300 speakers are not included in the list of ten most commonly spoken languages in any county.
 The Secretary of State uses data from the American Community Survey, including the estimated numbers of individuals who self-evaluate their ability to speak English as “less than very well.”
-The list may be updated to include new languages based on new data or new data sources every five years.
+The list may be updated to include new languages based on new data or new data sources at least once every five years.

 The Secretary reviews individuals’ applications and materials for their potential to serve the purpose of the Council.
 To the greatest extent possible, the Secretary also wants the Council to represent the racial, ethnic, cultural, social, and geographic diversity of the State of Oregon.